Skip to main content

 More tips for being prepared…

 We recommend clicking on your invite links before your sessions to make sure they work, and double checking that both the microphone and camera on your computer are ok.
-You should also think about ways to keep track of time and maybe even set an alarm to let you know when time us up while you’re preparing for your assessment exercises.
+You should also think about ways to keep track of time and maybe even set an alarm to let you know when time is up while you’re preparing for your assessment exercises.

 And finally, remember to relax and enjoy the experience as much as you can - working at Morrisons is fun, and we want your assessment to be the same.